rsapkf/42/CONTRIBUTING.md

 * Your contribution may be denied if the resource does not satisfy necessary curation.

 * This repo loves open source and Linux.
-If your resource is closed-source or Windows/Mac specific, it may have to go through a stricter review.
+If your resource is closed-source and/or Windows/Mac specific, it may have to go through a stricter review.

 Now let's make this list awesome and even more valuable!

-## Todo:
-- Add short description to each of the links(follow [these](https://github.com/sindresorhus/awesome/issues/928) guidelines).
-- Better categorization